 OSHA (The Occupational Safety and Health Administration) provide guidelines for organisations and workers to help them identify and mitigate these risks.
 It’s called The Control of Hazardous Energy (Lockout/Tagout), Title 29 Code of Federal Regulations (CFR) Part 1910.147.

 Practicing these guidelines will make you compliant in the eyes of the law, but common sense and awareness of the hazards can often be a more robust method to manage these risks.
-Working safely may make you legal, working legal won’t always make you safe.
+Working safely may make you legal, but working legally won’t always make you safe.

 Whether you have balers, shears, shredders or grinders, it’s imperative to understand the energy sources and mechanical ‘pinch points’ before you can implement an effective LOTO Program.

-Balers and shears, for example are likely to have hydraulic rams.
+- Balers and shears, for example, are likely to have hydraulic rams.
 These present additional hazards because the hydraulics may remain charged after isolation and thereby present the risk that parts may still move after power is isolated.
-The lockout program should therefore include a means to drain off the stored energy or chock the moving parts to prevent them moving.
+The lockout program should therefore include a means to drain off the stored energy or chock the moving parts to prevent them from moving.

-Trapped key interlocks, electrical interlocks and light guards (also called light curtains) are all examples of fixed system which can be fitted to your machinery on a retrofit basis.
+- Trapped key interlocks, electrical interlocks and light guards (also called light curtains) are all examples of the fixed system which can be fitted to your machinery on a retrofit basis.

-Electrical interlocks also fit to the machinery guarding.
+- Electrical interlocks also fit the machinery guarding.
 Opening the guard automatically kills the power to the machine.

-Total Lockout was formed in 2010 as a provider of lockout tagout systems and service.
-Our team have many years’ experience not only with LOTO systems but other fixed system safety equipment.
+Total Lockout was formed in 2010 as a provider of lockout tagout systems and services.
+Our team have many years of experience not only with LOTO systems but other fixed system safety equipment.
 We regularly consult with operating companies who seek our guidance in the implementation of safe systems of work.